zidarsk8/ggrc-core/docs/source/guidelines/git/reviewing_pull_requests.rst

 not yet 100% confident with merging it, usually due to its complexity and/or size, or his own lesser familiarity with the project codebase.
-In such cases, the reviewer can still express the approval of the PR, but defer the final verdict on merging to other reviewers.
+In such cases, the reviewer can still express the approval of the PR, but defer the final verdict on merging to other reviewers (assign if necessary).

-An approval is given by posting a comment containing a thumb-up icon (:+1:).
-For this reason, this icon icon *should not* be used in regular comments, as it might mislead somebody to a false conclusion.

 .. _merging-pull-requests: